Nurses can earn $7,000 to $14,000 hiring bonuses at our health care facilities! Apply today!

 • Open the Colorado VSS Vendor Registration at https://vss.state.co.us, which takes you to the Colorado VSS Home screen.

-• Click on the icon that states “Click here for VSS system,” which is located in the middle of the screen on the right-hand side of the screen.
+• Click on the icon “Click here for VSS system,” located on the right-hand side of the screen.

-• At this point, you can either log in, register, or click on the “Public Access” button to search for the RFA.
+• You can log in, register, or click the “Public Access” button to search for the RFA.

 • Use the Keyword Search box to enter "Colorado Employment First Third Party Partner."

-• Once you locate the RFP, click on the Details button to open the solicitation.
-All of the materials can be found within the Attachments tab.
+• Once you locate the RFA, click the Details button to open the solicitation.
+Materials for the RFA can be accessed within the Attachments tab.

 Additional information

-To learn more about Employment First, check out these resources:
+To learn more about Employment First, reach out to the State Staff:

 Get a job with the state